mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ## CSS Variables

-The Autocomplete component reuses CSS variables from the Input component to give you a consistent customization experience.
+The Autocomplete component reuses CSS variables from the Input component to give you the consistent customization experience.

 {{"demo": "AutocompleteVariables.js", "hideToolbar": true}}

 ## Limitations

-### Autocomplete and autofill
+### autocomplete/autofill

-By default, the component disables the input _autocomplete_ feature (remembering what the user has typed for a given field in a previous session) with the `autoComplete="off"` attribute.
+By default, the component disables the input **autocomplete** feature (remembering what the user has typed for a given field in a previous session) with the `autoComplete="off"` attribute.
 Google Chrome does not currently support this attribute setting ([Issue 587466](https://bugs.chromium.org/p/chromium/issues/detail?id=587466)).
 A possible workaround is to remove the `id` to have the component generate a random one.

-In addition to remembering previously entered values, the browser might also propose _autofill_ suggestions (saved login, address, or payment details).
+In addition to remembering past entered values, the browser might also propose **autofill** suggestions (saved login, address, or payment details).
-To avoid autofill, you can try the following:
+In the event you want the avoid autofill, you can try the following:

 - Name the input without leaking any information the browser can use. e.g. `id="field1"` instead of `id="country"`.
 If you leave the id empty, the component uses a random id.
 - Set `autoComplete="new-password"` (some browsers will suggest a strong password for inputs with this attribute setting):